Lamar Odom and Sabrina Parr Break Up One Year After Engagement - E! Online

 Parr went on to claim that Odom "has some things that he alone needs to work through."
 Though she did not get specific, Parr also noted, "I love him dearly but I am no longer able to be by his side while he seeks the help he so desperately needs.
 I wish him all the best and I am asking that you pray for everyone involved."

-The 40-year-old former Los Angeles Lakers athlete has yet to speak out publicly about the split or Parr's statement.
+The 40-year-old former Los Angeles Lakers star has yet to speak out publicly about the split or Parr's statement.
 E!
 News has reached out to Odom's rep but have not heard back.

 In Nov.
 2019, Odom took to social media to introduce his fiancée.
 Alongside a photo of her engagement ring, Odom wrote, "Soon to be Mrs. Parr-Odom.
 She the ONE!!!!"